wantedali/Food_Calories/README.md

 # 🍽️ FoodCalorie - AI-Powered Meal Analysis

-FoodCalorie is a backend service designed to help users track their daily meals and calories through AI.
-The system provides two ways to analyze food:
+FoodCalorie is a smart web application that helps users track their daily meals and monitor their nutritional intake.
+The system provides automatic calorie and macronutrient estimation using image and text-based meal analysis, making it easier for users to maintain their health goals.

 - Uploading a meal image (using YOLO deep learning models)
 - Typing a description of the food (using ChatGPT for smart estimation)